Day-Lab-Bioinformatics/CUT-Tag_analysis/Downstream_analysis/README.md

 * G4 coverage
   * Based on all this data you can calculate the G4 coverage per 100bp.
 To do this use the following formula: G4s/1000bp=  (total G4s)/(amount of peaks*average peak length)*1000

+### Pathway analysis
+To look at the pathways in which your peaks are involved you can follow the insctructions here: https://www.bioconductor.org/packages/devel/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html

+## G4 composition analysis
+Based on the G4Catchall predicted G4s you can analyze the loop composition and length of G runs.
+* This analysis is not without faults: if the first run has 2 Gs and the second run has 3 Gs it is very likely that one of the Gs in the second run is actually in a loop, however, it is not possible to determine which one, therefore the script will not separate a G into a loop and will just report the amount of Gs found in a row.
+* Adapt the paths and file extensions in Launch_looplenth_5.0_G4Catchall.sh and looplength_5.0_G4Catchall_Job.sh.
+Run Launch_looplenth_5.0_G4Catchall.sh, this will call the two other scripts.
+* This will output 2 txt files per file you run.
+  * The first file with extension _looplength.txt contains all the G4s that have 3 loops, the G4s recognized by quadparser on the opposite strand (meaning containing c’s instead of g’s) will have been inverted, and the table will contain the lengths of each G-run and loop as well as the distribution of the bases in those loops.
+  * The second file with extension _looplength_zerollop.txt contains all the G4s that have less than 3 loops, meaning that there are two runs of G’s separated by 0 bases (or containing only G’s in the loops).
+Here it is impossible to know where the 0 loop is or if there are G-loops, we therefore preferred to exclude them.
+However, it might be interesting to look at the proportion of zero loop G4s in the total G4s detected by quadparser.
+Some perturbations could possibly have a preference for these.
+If you are interested in this: use wc -l again.